reactjs/react.dev/src/content/learn/typescript.md

 // The context is created with `| null` in the type, to accurately reflect the default value. const Context = createContext<ComplexObject | null>(null);

-// The `| null` will be removed via the check in the hook. const useGetComplexObject = () => {
+// The `| null` will be removed via the check in the Hook. const useGetComplexObject = () => {
   const object = useContext(Context);
   if (!object) { throw new Error("useGetComplexObject must be used within a Provider") }